The NCAA Foreign Tour Rule: One International Trip Every Four Years

 - Strengthened team chemistry

-How coaching staffs plan
+How coaching staffs usually plan

 - Fundraising